 Licensees are responsible for creating their own Record Check Certificate, but Certificates must include the following information:

 - Driver's photo (similar style to the B.C.
 Services card, i.e., recent head shot)

 - Expiry date of the Record Check Certificate

 - A statement that verifies the driver has met the requirements (or a statement that indicates that the driver is still in possession of a valid municipal chauffeur’s permit)

-Licensees are free to create their own Record Check Certificate or can use the sample provided.
-The sample provides an example of what must be produced on a certificate.
+Licensees can create their own Record Check Certificate or use the sample provided.

-We encourage drivers to retain their municipal chauffeur's permit alongside their new record check certificate until the expiry date.
+We encourage drivers to keep their municipal chauffeur's permit alongside their new Record Check Certificate until the expiry date.

 What if a driver is not eligible to drive?

-A driver may submit a Record Review Application to the Registrar of Passenger Transportation for a review of their record if a driver has received notification that they are unable to drive.
+A driver may submit a Record Review Application to the Registrar of Passenger Transportation for a review of their record if a driver receives notification that they are unable to drive.